HP launches laptops and monitors designed for work-from-home life

 For some people, working from home requires more creativity.
 HP said the top three tasks include photography, writing stories or articles, and livestreaming.

-For this crowd, HP has a new HP Envy 14, a new “mobile personal creative studio.
+For this crowd, HP has a new HP Envy 14, a new “mobile personal creative studio.”
 The laptop has a 14-inch diagonal screen with a 16:10 aspect ratio.

-It has an optional WUXGA (1920 x 1200) multi-touch enabled IPS display allows for an 11% greater viewing area than a traditional 16:9 laptop.
+It has an optional WUXGA (1920 x 1200) multi-touch enabled IPS display that allows for an 11% greater viewing area than a traditional 16:9 laptop.
 This is also HP’s first 14-inch diagonal laptop featuring color calibration with Delta E <2 for color accuracy.
 You can easily adjust display settings depending on the creative scenario with HP Display Control.

 It uses 11th Gen Intel Core processors and up to Nvidia GeForce GTX 1650 Ti Max-Q design graphics via four different settings in HP System Control.
 It has an advanced thermal solution using an IR thermopile sensor within HP Performance Control.
 You can allocate power between the CPU and GPU with HP Dynamic Power.
 And it gets up to 16.5 hours of battery life.

-And it includes a physical shutter for the webcam, a dedicated mute microphone key on the keyboard, and features AI Noise Removal to intelligently mute background noise when using speakers, headphones, or the microphone during video chats, audio calls, and recordings.
+It also includes a physical shutter for the webcam, with a dedicated mute microphone key on the keyboard, and features AI Noise Removal to intelligently mute background noise when using speakers, headphones, or the microphone during video chats, audio calls, and recordings.

-And you can transfer photos, videos, documents, and more, wirelessly between PC and mobile devices with HP QuickDrop.
+And you can transfer photos, videos, documents, and more wirelessly between PC and mobile devices with HP QuickDrop.

 The HP Envy 14 features HP Enhanced Lighting, a selfie light that uses lighting controls in the display to customize and enhance a person’s appearance in video calls.